-- We recommend meeting with your potential referee in person (or online) six to eight weeks (ideally more) before the deadline to let them know of your intention to apply for the Rhodes and gauge whether they are inclined to support your application.
+- We recommend contacting your potential referee in person (or online) six to eight weeks (preferably more) before the deadline to let them know of your intention to apply for the Rhodes and gauge whether they are inclined to support your application.
 Ideally, they would be excited for you! - If you feel like they would be a good referee, follow up with an email requesting their letter.
-Be direct and clear (e.g., "Would you be willing to write a reference letter on my behalf?"). - Provide your referees with all the information they would need to write the letter.
-This information might include: - Formal guide for referees by the Rhodes Trust.
-It can also be found and downloaded on your constituency information page, or on the referee information page. - Annotated CV so that they are aware of the activities you were involved in during your undergraduate studies.
-Do not be overly humble!
-For more details, see the CV section below. - Your transcript. - Papers you had written in their class. - Clear instructions on how the reference letter needs to be submitted. - Do not ghostwrite or edit the letter for your referee.
-Three reasons.
-One, the selection committee would likely be experienced enough to determine whether a letter is genuinely written.
+Be direct and clear (e.g., "Would you be willing and able to write a strong reference letter on my behalf?").
+Suggest that you would be interested in meeting them to discuss things further if it would help enhance their reference. - Provide your referees with all the information they would need to write the letter.
+This information might include: - Formal Guide for Referees by the Rhodes Trust.

+- A detailed copy of your CV so that they are aware of the activities you were involved in during your studies. - Your transcript. - Papers you had written in their class (if relevant). - Clear instructions on how the reference letter needs to be submitted. - We strongly recommend against ghost-writing or editing the letter for your referee.
+First, the selection committee is experienced enough to determine whether a letter is genuinely written by the referee.
 Ghost-writing might also result in your voice, rather than the voice of your referee, awkwardly seeping through.
-Two, having many different voices in your application could be a good thing.
+Usually, your referees will be able to write a much stronger reference for you than you could write yourself.
+Second, having many different voices in your application is generally a good thing.
 It helps paint a more holistic and three-dimensional picture of you.
-Three, and most importantly, doing so is simply dishonest and irresponsible.
+Third, and most importantly, these requests generally contravene most policies around academic honesty.